syncfusion-content/windowsforms-docs/WindowsForms/xptaskpane/Overview.md

 ---
 layout: post
-title: About Windows Forms xptaskpane control | Syncfusion
+title: Overview of Windows Forms xptaskpane control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms xptaskpane (XPTaskPane) control, its elements and more details.
 platform: WindowsForms
 control: XPTaskPane